fediverse-devnet/feditest.org/content/quickstart/fediverse-developer/fediverse-mastodon-cloud.md

   at `leader_node`) or vice versa.

 * Now you fill in parameters for your application, as you probably did before
-  {{% pageref "webfinger-server-localhost.md" "here" %}}.
+  {{% pageref "webfinger-server.md" "here" %}}.

-* Now modify the other {{% gl Node %}} section for Mastodon which will be automatically provisioned on your {{% gl ubosserver %}} in the cloud.
+* Now modify the other {{% gl Node %}} section for Mastodon which will be automatically provisioned on your system running {{% gl ubosgears %}} in the cloud.
 You need to change the name of the `nodedriver`, and set a few parameters, so it looks like this:

   ```             "follower_node": {